Romani20/resource-generator/README.md

 - Wesleyan University
 - Resource providers (only members of Wesleyan University)
 - Resource users (to both members and non-members of Wesleyan University)

+# Prerequisites and installation instruction

+To launch this website successfully, you'll need to install a few essential modules.
+The following suggestions assume that Python and Pip are already installed on your device.
+- Pip install the following packages:
+        - flask
+        - flask_sqlalchemy
+        - pandas
+        - spacy
+        - spacy_wordnet
+- Run the file called nlp_treshhold to get the spacy training model
+- Download DB Browser for SQLite app compatible with your device using this link: https://sqlitebrowser.org/dl/

+# To run the project

+- Run the file main.py to run the website
+- In the terminal, you will get a link that looks like "Running on http://127.0.0.1:5000", then go to that site.

+  ## To access and view the database
+      1. Open the 'DB Browser for SQLite' app
+      2. Go to 'Open Database', find your repository folder, find the folder called 'instance', and then open 'database.db'
+### Note: you may have to open your database before running main.py - but either way should work.

+# Future directions or suggestions for additional features

+- Using a cloud-based database that updates in real-time to ensure seamless synchronization of data
+- Refining our search results by sorting the returned resource table in descending order based on ratings, meaning the highest-rated items should appear at the top.
+- Implementing a mechanism to control the addition of inappropriate resources
+-